PaulHofma/tracklete-analysis/README.md

 ## Scheduled improvements for future versions:
  - Better statistics: I'd like to at least be able to give a margin of error on the trend lines.
 For this I'll likely have to include some additional packages for statistics (in the meantime likely forcing me to rewrite the whole bit of code that does the calculations for the trend lines), and I'd have to read up on the <i>actual</i> statistics as well... which sounds a lot like work, and so is likely to be put off for a little while.
 I'm only human folks.
-   - Progress: 0% - not yet started
+   - Progress: 0% - not yet started (priority: medium)
  - GUI improvment: There's a few more bells and whistles I'd like to add to the GUI - everything major is in there currently, but there are a couple of touches that I couldn't get to work in the initial release but that I'd like to get working at some point in the future.
-   - Progress: 0% - not yet started
+   - Progress: 0% - not yet started (priority: medium-low)
  - More options: Mostly, this is just adding more bells and whistles.
 Giving you an option for how many trend lines you'd like to include, giving you higher-order trendline options, using more sophistic fitters in general (i.e. adding a sinusoid for women's coaches in particular, since periods tend to have at least some recurring, not-insignificant impact on all bodystats), the possibilities are essentially only limited by anything you would like to be able to see.
 If you have any ideas, feel free to shoot me a message, or else feel free to add to my code yourself!
 If you do, I'd appreciate it if you would share it with me so I can add it to the repo here.
    - Progress:
-    - More/different order n trendlines: 0% - not yet started
+    - More/different order n trendlines: 0% - not yet started (priority: medium)
-    - More sophistic fitters: 0% - not yet started
+    - More sophistic fitters: 0% - not yet started (priority: medium)
  - Mac and Linux ports: Eventually I'd like to have at least a Mac port, which I see as something 'essential' to the project.
 However, with a standalone windows version out there I think the project is good to go for now, so this will probably take a little while as I let it rest for a bit.
   - Progress:
-   - Mac: 0% - not yet started
+   - Mac: 0% - not yet started (priority: high)
-   - Linux: 0% - not yet started (low priority)
+   - Linux: 0% - not yet started (priority: low)